-The office works closely with Atelier, the student government at the BAC who plans many of the events on campus.
-Through Atelier and the other BAC recognized Student Organizations on campus, the Office of Student Life helps foster social, cultural, educational, recreational, and wellness opportunities for growth.
+The office works closely with the Student Government Association (SGA) in planning many of the events on campus.
+Through SGA and the other BAC recognized Student Organizations on campus, the Office of Student Life helps foster social, cultural, educational, recreational, and wellness opportunities for growth.